ManageIQ/polisher/README.md

     gem install polisher

 See the bin/ directory for all executables available, pass '-h' to any to see specific command line options.
+To run any command from a local git checkout of polisher, run the following beforehand:

+    export RUBYLIB='lib'

-A few select utilities are highlighted below
+A few select utilities are highlighted below.

 ### gem_dependency_checker

 A utility to cross reference rubygems and bundler gemfiles against various downstream resources including the koji build system, distgit (as used by Fedora), and more.

+For example to check a specified ruby app for compatability in koji and yum:

+    gem_dependency_checker.rb --gemfile ~/myapp/Gemfile -k -y

 ### git_gem_updater

 A script that clones a rubygem maintained by distgit and update it to the latest version of the package available on rubygems (or the specified version if given).
+A scratch built will be run and if all goes will a commit staged so that the end user just has to 'git push' the updated package to the distro.

+Simply specify the name of the gem to update like so:

+    git_gem_updater.rb -n rails

+Alternatively if "-u" is specified with a Fedora username, all the packages the user owns will be checked out and updated.

 ### ruby_rpm_spec_updater

-A tool to update a given ruby gem or application based rpm spec to the specified new source (as specified by a gem, gemspec, or gemfile)
+A tool to update a given ruby gem or application based rpm spec to the specified new source (as specified by a gem, gemspec, or gemfile).

+Simply pass it the location of the spec to update, and optionally a upstream source which to update from and the utility will print out the updated spec to STDOUT.

+    ruby_rpm_spec_updater.rb ~/rpmbuild/SPECS/rubygem-rails.spec rails-5.0.0.gem

+### Other

+There are various other tools and utilities provided and in conceptual phases.
+See the bin dir and TODO document for more detailed listing.

 ### polisher